ahmedmgh67/Hasel-API/README.md

-# Hasel-API
+# Plata-API
-An API for Hasel built by Node.js &amp; Lopback
+An API for Plata built by Node.js &amp; Lopback